What Does Your Website Design Project Management Process Look Like?

 Over the last 10 years, we’ve been fortunate to design, build, and develop over 500 websites for small businesses throughout Maine and around the country.
 As our business has grown, we’ve reviewed, adapted, evolved, and improved on the processes and measuring tactics we put into each project.

-- Project manager
+- The Project manager

-- Project tracking software
+- The Project tracking software

-- Design and development labor channels
+- Design and development stages

 The Project Manager